-All students must meet University academic requirements and maintain satisfactory academic progress to enter or remain in the program.
-To be eligible for a POC allocation, cadets must maintain a cumulative 2.50 GPA.
+All students enrolled in the AFROTC program must meet University academic requirements and maintain satisfactory academic progress to enter or remain in the program.
+To be eligible to compete for entry into the POC, cadets must maintain a cumulative 2.50 GPA.
+While enrolled in the AFROTC program, students are required to meet certain military retention standards which may exceed those required for continued University enrollment.